tomslee/ridehail/doc/cities.md

 Ride-hail insurance commonly uses these phases

 - Phase 0: App is off.
 Your personal policy covers you.
-- Phase 1: App is on, you&rsquo;re waiting for ride request.
+- Phase 1: App is on, you're waiting for ride request.
-- Phase 2: Request accepted, and you&rsquo;re en route to pick up a passenger.
+- Phase 2: Request accepted, and you're en route to pick up a passenger.
 - Phase 3: You have passengers in the car.

+## City simulations

+### Toronto

+#### Data

+- Mean trip time ~ 15 minutes => effective city size of 30 \* 30 blocks
+- Average speed (2014 study) = 25 kph
+- Base demand: 150K trips / day => 7K/hr => 120 / minute
+- Vehicle count: 3300

+Toronto model predicts the following utilizations:

+- P1: 15 -- 20%
+- P2: 5 -- 10%
+- P3: 55%

+Consistency check (N_d . x = R <L>)

+3300 _ 0.55 = 1815; 120 _ 15 = 1800.
+Pretty good.

+#### Simulation

+city_size = 30,
+k = 120

+Manual changes to c to get the number of drivers right:

+- initial equilibration -> N = 2600, x = 0.73

+At c = 0.41 this equilibrates to 3500 drivers, at x = 0.54.
+However, P1 time is
+0.44 instead of 0.2, and the P2 time (and wait time) is much shorter.
+I need to investigate this.

+Platform income I = 30

 ## Reports